Nelsonkioko/Quotes/README.md

 * Nelson Kioko

 ## Project Description
-This is web application that allows wsers to write quotes
+This is web application that allows users to write quotes.It includes an upvote and a downvote functionality.

 ## Setup/Installation Requirements
 You will need a browser to run this site because it entirely depends on a server.